muskan09/School-of-Sorcery/README.md

 >All html added in /templates dir and necessary code added to finalproject.py and all html pages are tested.

 ####4: DATABASE CREATION & POPULATION
->finaldatabase_setup.py created and populated with [finallotsofcourses.py](https://github.com/muskan09/lotsofcourses).
+>finaldatabase_setup.py created and populated with [finallotsofcourses.py](https://github.com/muskan09/LotsOfCourses).

->Checked curriculum.db using sqldbrowser.
+>Checked curriculum.db using sqlitebrowser.

 ####5: CRUD FUNCTIONALITY
 > All the functions for creating, reading, updating,deleting university and courses added.
 And then finalproject.py is tested with all the functionalities.